Various reviews of nursing education in New Zealand occurred during the 1960s - 1970s.

 As regards the School of Nursing at Wellington Hospital, the final intake of students for the three-year course occurred in 1982.
 That class graduated in 1985.
 The last class of Enrolled Nurses graduated in 1992, and the School of Nursing at Wellington Hospital closed.

-[ the above is a very abbreviated account of a complex change in nursing education with many omissions. ]
+[ the above is a very abbreviated account of a complex change in nursing education. ]